nosql-esigelec/inge3a_24/training/getting_started_mongo/README.md

 Please follow the instructions in the [1-docs.md](1-docs.md) file to setup your MongoDB environment.

-After each workshop, get back to the [1-docs.md](1-docs.md) file to setu
+After each workshop, get back to the [1-docs.md](1-docs.md) file to setup your environment for the next workshop.
 ## Workshop 1: MongoDB Basics

 **Objective:**